st7ma784/MLModelDeploy/templates/NLP/README.md

 Model.py defines the logical ML model,
 DataModule.py contains dataloading, including downloading and preprocessing steps.

 predictor.py details how a final deployment with COG might use the model and make it available

+## Debug Model in Jupyter/Colab

+Open the train.ipnyb, you'll notice it pulls from a (your) git repo.

+Effectively it replicates the trainscript, while letting you use the google/colab/ on prem GPUS.

+This is particularly great for debugging TPU runs and memory leaks before big deployments.

-## training
+## training Runs

 trainscript.py to debug the model trainsweep.py will define a HPARAM sweep with WandB